Property Control Policies and Procedures

 Reporting and Inventory

-- In continuation of established Purchase College policy, at the beginning of October each year, the ICO will submit a request, to those departments that have applicable other that personnel services (OTPS) purchases, to report on the purchases ($500 through $4,999.99) for the previously completed academic year.
+- In continuation of established Purchase College policy, at the beginning of October each year, the ICO will submit a request, to those departments that have applicable Other Than Personal Service (OTPS) purchases, to report on the purchases ($500 through $4,999.99) for the previously completed academic year.
 The departments will have 3 months (ending December 31st) in which to tag, record and submit the reports to the ICO’s office.
 The request will include instructions and guidelines for this reporting.
 Departments should request asset tags from the ICO.